Mississippi State Senate: Party composition

+History

-Although the Democratic Party retained their majority in the Senate after the 2003 general election, a party switch by Democratic Senator James Shannon Walley of Leakesville in January 2007 threw control of the chamber to the Republicans.
-Because the Lieutenant Governor Amy Tuck was a Republican, this gave Republicans control of the Senate for the first time since Reconstruction and a de facto majority only on a tie vote.
-In the November 6, 2007 statewide elections, Democrats won back control of the chamber, however party switches from Senators Nolan Mettetal in February 2008 and Cindy Hyde-Smith in December 2010 gave the Republicans a de facto majority, with Lieutenant Governor Phil Bryant holding the tiebreaker vote.
-After another party switch in February 2011, the Republicans expanded their majority to 27–24, with one vacancy.
+Following the 2003 general elections, the Democratic Party retained their majority in the Senate until a party switch by Democratic Senator James "Shannon" Walley of Leakesville in January 2007 placed the chamber's party composition at 26 Republicans to 26 Democrats.
+However, because Lieutenant Governor Amy Tuck was a Republican, this gave Republicans control of the Senate for the first time since Reconstruction and a de facto majority.
+In the 2007 general elections, Democrats won back control of the chamber; however party switches from Senators Nolan Mettetal in February 2008 and Cindy Hyde-Smith in December 2010 once again gave the Republicans a de facto majority, with Lieutenant Governor Phil Bryant holding the tiebreaker vote.
+After another party switch in February 2011 from Ezell Lee, the Republicans expanded their majority to 27–24, with one vacancy.

+Republicans continued to expand this majority with the 2011 general elections, where they pushed their majority to 30–22; however a party switch from Gray Tollison in November 2011 and Nickey Browning in March 2013 further expanded this to a 32–20 majority.
+This gave Republicans a supermajority for tax bills and bond issuances.
+Republicans sought to continue to grow their majority in the 2015 general elections, and while initial assessments assumed they had expanded it, the margin remained the same.
+In late 2017, they picked up a seat following Bill Stone's retirement, increasing their majority to 33–19.
+Four years later, Republicans picked up three seats in the 2019 general elections, creating a 36–16 veto-proof supermajority.

+Republicans maintained their 36–16 supermajority in the 2023 general elections.
+However, the map used in the 2023 elections was later overturned by a federal court because it violated Voting Rights Act by trying to dilute Black representation.
+As a result, a new map was eventually drawn, and special elections were ordered for November 2025.
+Democrats picked up two seats in the 2025 special elections and broke the Republican supermajority for the first time since 2019.

-As of 2024, the Mississippi Senate has 36 Republican members and 16 Democratic members.
+As of 2026, the Mississippi Senate has 34 Republican members and 18 Democratic members.